The Cliffs at North Shore - a high point for walking in Blackpool

 Where you’ll find Pennystone Rock, and Carlin Rock

 The Pennystone is one of a line of rocks in the Bispham area.
 They’re all made of hard conglomerate – consolidated shingle that’s too heavy for the sea to move.
-Positioned offshore from Bispham and Norbreck, they’re most likely remnants of a long forgotten line of cliffs.
+Most likely the remnants of a long forgotten line of cliffs, only visible at very low water, offshore from Bispham and Norbreck.

 Art Installations

-It was during the Queen’s Silver Jubilee year, 1977.
+This was during the Queen’s Silver Jubilee year, 1977.
+And the same year that Virginia Wade won Wimbledon!
 They were all very popular with children, especially the whale.

 The whale, one of the installations opposite the Norbreck.
 Photo: John Gilder